MatthewHaas/genetic_diversity/README.md

 <h1 align="center"><strong>Genetic Analysis of Wild and Cultivated Populations of Northern Wild Rice (<I>Zizania palustris</I> L.) Reveal New Insights into Gene Flow and Domestication</strong></h1>

 This repository contains all of the scripts that were developed for the Northern Wild Rice genetic diversity project.
 The pre-print can be found [here](https://www.biorxiv.org/content/10.1101/2022.08.25.505308v1).
+This work builds upon the initial pilot GBS study by [Shao _et al._ (2020)](https://link.springer.com/content/pdf/10.1007/s12686-019-01116-9.pdf).

 # Directory
 The purpose of this directory is to easily navigate to specific figures from the manuscript so that you can more easily find detailed information about the scripts that went into creating each figure.